 If your pet does come to ACSKC

 Our shelter receives animals every day, and one of them could be your pet.
-Once they enter the shelter, stray animals are placed on a “Stray Hold” for seven days.
+When a stray animal enters our shelter, we scan for a microchip.
+If one is found, we can easily get in contact with the owner provided that the microchip was registered.
+If the animal does not have a microchip or any other identification, or if the owner cannot be reached, stray animals are placed on a “Stray Hold” for seven days.
 After this seven day holding period, any stray animal can be put up for adoption, transferred to another shelter, sent to rescue, put into a foster home, and in rare cases, euthanized if a certified veterinarian has determined serious medical issues impact the animal’s quality of life or if aggressive behaviors put the safety of our staff at risk.
 ACSKC does not euthanize based on breed, the animal’s length of stay or the shelter’s available capacity.